with Mischa Birnstiel, General Manager

 The restructuring part couldn’t go as smooth as depicted, right?

-Well, it depends on what you’re looking at: defining the process that needs to be implemented or setting up Paymo correctly from the very beginning.
-These are two different things, with the first one preceding the latter one.
+Well, it depends on what you’re looking at – defining the process that needs to be implemented or setting up Paymo correctly from the very beginning.
+These are two different things, with the former preceding the latter one.
 To put it in Mischa’s words:

 That’s why all processes at mBusiness are clear enough to determine the status of a task.
 They contain four statuses (columns) as follows: